AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 </VirtualHost>
 ```

+* `conf.d/enabled_vhosts/<CUSTOMER_CHOICE>.vhost`

+This folder contains symbolic links to files under conf.dispatcher.d/available_vhosts.

+>[!NOTE]
+>
+> When working with symbolic links under Windows, you should be running in an elevated command prompt or the Windows Subsystem for Linux.

 * `conf.d/rewrites/rewrite.rules`

 The file is included from inside your `.vhost` files.
 It has a set of rewrite rules for `mod_rewrite`.